 Tips to Improve Reading Level

-If your content scores as too difficult, small changes can improve readability quickly
+If your content scores as too difficult, small changes can improve readability quickly.

-• Use shorter sentences
+- Use shorter sentences

-• Choose simpler words
+- Choose simpler words

-• Break up long paragraphs
+- Break up long paragraphs

-Checking the reading level of your writing is a simple step that can significantly improve clarity and reader experience.
+How to check reading level of your writing is a simple step that can significantly improve clarity and reader experience.
 Using readability tools regularly can help ensure your content is easy to understand and effective.

 In addition to checking readability, you may also find it helpful to analyze your text using our Word & Character Counter and estimate engagement using the Reading Time Calculator.